agraef/purr-data-intro/Purr-Data-Intro.md

 ### Auto-Completion

-Another major addition to Purr Data, contributed by Gabriela Bittencourt in the Google Summer of Code 2021, is the new auto-completion facility.
+Another major addition to Purr Data, contributed by Gabriela Bittencourt in GSoC 2021, is the new auto-completion facility.
+Also, Ayush Anand added important usability improvements to this feature during his GSoC 2024 project.
 This is a big time-saver for both novices and seasoned Pd users.

 If you know any code editors or shell auto-completion, then most likely you're already familiar with how this works.
 As soon as you start typing into an empty object box, auto-completion will assist you by offering possible completions of object names and arguments in a little popup menu.
-The list of available completions gets updated as you type.
-You can either select a completion from the menu, or cycle through the available options with the Tab key.
+The list of available completions gets updated as you type, and the completion text is highlighted in the menu.
+You can either select a completion from the menu, or cycle through the available options with the cursor up and down keys (this also scrolls the menu as needed).
 Purr Data's auto-completion ties in with its help system, so the completion table is well-populated from the get-go, but it also learns new completions as you create object instances, and you can remove existing completions with the Ctrl+Y key combination.

-Note that in order to save screen real-estate, the popup only contains a few options, but it is possible to cycle through *all* available completions with the Tab key.
-This also scrolls the popup as needed.

 Currently the following mouse and key bindings are implemented:

-- Clicking with the left mouse button in the popup menu performs the selected completion.
+- Pressing the Tab key or clicking with the left mouse button in the popup menu performs the selected completion.
 - Pressing the cursor down key once allows you to traverse the popup menu with the cursor up/down keys, and to select an option with the Return key.
-- The Tab key cycles through all the available completions, Shift+Tab does the same in reverse order.
-- Alt+Home and Alt+End quickly take you to the first and last completion, respectively.
-(Note that on a Mac keyboard without Home and End keys you can use Fn+Alt combined with the left and right cursor keys instead.)
 - The Esc key makes the popup disappear until you start typing again.
 - Ctrl+Y removes ("yanks") a completion.
 You'll be notified in the Pd console that you have to type Ctrl+Y again to confirm; typing Esc or any other key aborts the operation.
+Note that this operation affects the current completion as shown in the object box, not the currently selected menu item.
 This is most useful to remove object and argument completions that you entered yourself.
 (While it can be used to remove completions from the help index, these will be re-added later when the help index is rebuilt.)

 Configuration options for the auto-completion facility can be found on the GUI tab in the preferences dialog (cf. [GUI and Startup Options] and [@fig:fig3], left).
 In the latest releases, auto-completion is enabled by default; you can uncheck the first option to disable it.

-The second option, "match completions by object name prefix", also known as "expert mode", lets you narrow the scope of the available object name completions.
+The second option, "match completions by object name prefix" lets you narrow the scope of the available object name completions.
 If it is enabled, only matches for the object name prefix that you typed are shown (same as in bash).
 Otherwise, matches may contain the text you typed *anywhere* in the object name, not just at the beginning.
-This is also colloquially referred to as "newbie mode" and is the default, since it makes it easy to discover objects, which is nice if you don't know exactly what you're looking for.
-As there is a plethora of built-in and external objects available in Purr Data, newbie mode is in fact a good option for newbies and experts alike, but expert mode is more efficient if you already know most common Pd object names by heart.
+This makes it easy to discover objects, which is nice if you don't know exactly what you're looking for.
+As there is a plethora of built-in and external objects available in Purr Data, this mode is in fact a good option for newbies and experts alike, but prefix mode is more efficient if you already know most common Pd object names by heart.
 Note that in either case the completion engine uses "fuzzy", i.e., approximate string matching which tolerates minor typos.

 The third option, "sort completions by relevance", doesn't affect which completions are shown, but the order in which they are listed.
 In the current implementation, built-in ("vanilla") objects will generally be preferred, as are (to a lesser extent) objects which you use more often (as determined by live usage data which is updated every time you instantiate an object).
 Otherwise, completions will be shown in an alphabetical order.

+The fourth option, "show tooltips for objects", displays tooltips with short descriptions of the objects in the menu as you hover over them with the mouse.
+This will also be helpful for beginners, but can be disabled if you find it too distracting.
+Also note that not all objects have descriptions in the help index, so no tooltip will be shown in such cases.

 ## Purr Data and Pd-Lua